Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Related Work

 \subsection{Machine Learning for Combinatorial Optimization}

-Learning to optimize CO has attracted more and more interest in the operation research and machine learning fields \cite{bengio2021machine, lodi2017learning}.
-Existing methods can be roughly classified into two categories. \textbf{One focuses on solving specific CO problems in an end-to-end style}, such as Traveling Salesperson Problem (TSP) \cite{vinyals2015pointer, bello2016neural, kool2018attention}, Satisfiability Problem (SAT) \cite{selsam2018learning, yolcu2019learning}, Vehicle Routing Problem (VRP) \cite{kool2018attention, nazari2018reinforcement} and Maximum Cut Problem (MCP) \cite{barrett2020exploratory}. \textbf{While the other category employs learning-based methods to approximate heuristics in the exact B\&B solvers}, such as branching \cite{khalil2016learning, gasse2019exact,gupta2020hybrid,gupta2022lookback}, node selection \cite{he2014learning}, and cut selection \cite{tang2020reinforcement,wanglearning}.
-Built on the exact solvers, these methods have optimal guarantees and can be applied to solve general MILP instances.
-This paper concentrates on the branching module in the exact solvers since the computational efficiency and quality of the selected variables during branching have a great impact on the overall B\&B solving efficiency \cite{achterberg2007constraint}.
+Learning to optimize combinatorial optimization (CO) problems has garnered increasing interest in the fields of operations research and machine learning \cite{bengio2021machine, lodi2017learning}.
+Existing methods can be broadly categorized into two groups. \textbf{The first group focuses on solving specific CO problems in an end-to-end manner}.
+Examples include the Traveling Salesperson Problem (TSP) \cite{vinyals2015pointer, bello2016neural, kool2018attention}, the Satisfiability Problem (SAT) \cite{selsam2018learning, yolcu2019learning}, the Vehicle Routing Problem (VRP) \cite{kool2018attention, nazari2018reinforcement}, and the Maximum Cut Problem (MCP) \cite{barrett2020exploratory}. \textbf{The second group employs learning-based methods to approximate heuristics within exact B\&B solvers}.
+Examples include branching \cite{khalil2016learning, gasse2019exact,gupta2020hybrid,gupta2022lookback}, node selection \cite{he2014learning, NEURIPS2022_cf5bb188}, and cut selection \cite{tang2020reinforcement,wanglearning}.
+Built on exact solvers, these approaches offer optimal guarantees and can be applied to solve general MILP instances.
+This paper specifically focuses on the branching module within B\&B solvers, as the computational efficiency and quality of selected variables during branching significantly affect the overall performance of the B\&B algorithm \cite{achterberg2007constraint}.